Why private equity can be a good addition to your portfolio

 Many individuals stick with the public markets and maintain the classic 60/40 mix of assets (60% stocks and 40% bonds).
 This portfolio construction is guided by the idea that equities and fixed income usually don’t move in tandem, therefore when stocks perform poorly, bonds may offset some of the losses and provide income.

-However, the turbulent and uncertain markets in 2022 thus far have shown that traditional fixed income may not always serve as a shock absorber in a portfolio, and both stocks and bonds have been moving downwards in recent months.
+However, the turbulent and uncertain markets during Covid in 2022 have shown that traditional fixed income may not always serve as a shock absorber in a portfolio, and both stocks and bonds logged unprecedented double digit losses that year.

 With this in mind, investors may wish to introduce private equity to diversify the stocks component of their portfolio, be it within a 60/40 mix or another asset allocation strategy, to ride out the volatility and benefit from the liquidity premium.

-Before investing in PE, consider if you are comfortable with the investment strategy and whether it fits your objectives.
-This will determine whether you commit capital in a buyout fund that aims to add value to a mature company, versus a growth equity fund that looks for rapid growth and may take on minority stakes, for instance.
+With that said, before investing in PE, consider if you are comfortable with the investment strategy and whether it fits your objectives.
+This will determine whether you should consider a buyout fund that aims to add value to a mature company, versus a growth equity fund that looks for rapid growth and may take on minority stakes, for instance.

 Investors can also choose funds with a specific sector or geographical focus that differs from their existing allocations, to diversify their current portfolios.